mksjs/lms/README.md

 # lms
-A project on ninja framework which include all crude operations
+A project on ninja framework which include  CRUD operations